deepfakes/faceswap/README.md

 - FaceSwap is not for any illicit, unethical, or questionable purposes.
 - FaceSwap exists to experiment and discover AI techniques, for social or political commentary, for movies, and for any number of ethical and reasonable uses.

 We are very troubled by the fact that FaceSwap can be used for unethical and disreputable things.
 However, we support the development of tools and techniques that can be used ethically as well as provide education and experience in AI for anyone who wants to learn it hands-on.
-We will take a zero tolerance approach to anyone using this software for any unethical purposes and will actively discourage any such uses.
+We will take a zero-tolerance approach to anyone using this software for any unethical purposes and will actively discourage any such uses.

-# How To setup and run the project
+# How To set up and run the project
 FaceSwap is a Python program that will run on multiple Operating Systems including Windows, Linux, and MacOS.

 See [INSTALL.md](INSTALL.md) for full installation instructions.
 You will need a modern GPU with CUDA support for best performance.
 AMD GPUs are partially supported.